The 7 best garden rakes to buy in 2026, as tested in real-world conditions by our experts

 We've reviewed a selection of different types of rakes below, so our comprehensive list is sure to include something to suit you.

-Best garden rakes to buy at a glance
+Best Buy garden rakes at a glance

 - Best mid-range soil rake: Greenman stainless steel soil rake